microsoft/TypeScript-wiki/TypeScript-MSBuild-In-depth.md

     1. Microsoft.TypeScript.MSBuild.targets

-        The file set variables specific to a runtime platform, such as a path to `TypeScript.Tasks.dll`, before import `Microsoft.TypeScript.targets` from `tools` folder.
+        The file set variables specific to a run-time platform, such as a path to `TypeScript.Tasks.dll`, before import `Microsoft.TypeScript.targets` from `tools` folder.

     2. Microsoft.TypeScript.MSBuild.props